 - Learn compassion for others as you begin to see their challenges from their perspective.

-Ralph explained, “My friend Todd had been so closed up that no one in his life really knew much about him.
+Todd had been so closed up that no one in his life really knew much about him.
 Then he went to group therapy where he had the chance to explain his troubles to others and he began to open up.
-He wrote the following: ‘Each time, it became a little easier.
+He wrote the following: “Each time, it became a little easier.
 I noticed that rather than being dangerous, opening up and sharing feelings and being really close to people on an emotional level was kind of nice.
 For the first time in my life, I no longer felt like I was unacceptable because I started to find out that people could know everything about me and still want to be my friend.
-In fact, through the sharing of deep emotions, I gained some of my closest friends.'”
+In fact, through the sharing of deep emotions, I gained some of my closest friends.”

 Professional Ethics

-If you decide that same-sex attractions are incongruent with your personal values and you seek therapy, the professional is ethically bound to respect your choice.
+Professional therapists are ethically bound to respect your choices.
 It is unethical for a therapist to try to impose his personal beliefs on you.
 A therapist acts ethically by presenting all your alternatives and letting you make decisions for yourself.
 A therapist should ensure that you make a free and voluntary choice by using an informed consent to treatment.

-Don’t enter therapy with the express goal of changing homosexuality into heterosexuality.
-It is more helpful to identify specific issues that you want to work on, such as self-perception, emotions, shame, difficulty in relationships, anxiety, depression, compulsions, addictions, or trauma.
+Enter therapy with specific goals that you want to work on, such as self-perception, emotions, shame, difficulty in relationships, anxiety, depression, compulsions, addictions, or trauma.
 (See Issues Common Among Men Who Experience Same-Sex Attraction.)

 Homosexuality is no longer classified as a clinical disorder.
 However, therapists may treat people who seek treatment for same-sex attraction because of their distress about it.
 See the DSM-IV (Diagnostic and Statistical Manual of Mental Disorders: Fourth Edition), American Psychiatric Association, Washington, DC, 1994, p.
 528, section 302.9, “sexual disorders not otherwise specified,” “persistent and marked distress about sexual orientation.”